 Watercraft Exhibit Building

-Opened in 2018, the Watercraft Exhibit features historic canoes, boats, and motors exemplifying the importance of water travel.
-Each one has a story.
+Opened in 2019, the Watercraft Exhibit features historic canoes, boats, and motors exemplifying the importance of water travel.
+Each watercraft has a story.

 One admission fee covers the entire Chik-Wauk campus.